cre8magic/cre8magic/docs-src/pages/library/magic-menu/index.md

 * `..` parent of the current page (just that page)
 * `../` children of the parent of the current page (this page and siblings)

-* `.//2` all second-level nodes below the current page
+* `.//2` ancestor of the current page on the second-level
+* `.//2/` children of the ancestor of the current page on the second-level

 * `..-1` identical to `..`
 * `..-2` up two levels